-When a student, as a result of exceptional or emergency circumstances, is forced to withdraw from a course after the withdrawal date for the term, he or she may petition, in writing, the dean of the school in which the course is offered for a grade of W. A student may not withdraw from a course after the deadline if he or she is failing.
-The dean will contact the student's instructor to determine the student's scholastic standing at the time of the request to withdraw.
+When a student, as a result of exceptional or emergency circumstances, is forced to withdraw from a course after the withdrawal date for the term, he or she may petition, in writing, the Associate Provost for Graduate Studies for a grade of W. A student may not withdraw from a course after the deadline if he or she is failing.
+The Associate Provost will contact the student's instructor to determine the student's scholastic standing at the time of the request to withdraw.